stappersg/vBook/src/reference/vSL/api/Transaction.md

  }
  ```

- # Module:Transaction
 </details>
 <details><summary>rcpt()</summary><br/> Get the value of the current `RCPT TO` command sent by the client.

  # Effective smtp stage

  `rcpt` and onwards.
 Please note that `rcpt()` will always return
- the last recipient received in stages after the `rcpt` stage
+ the last recipient received in stages after the `rcpt` stage.
+Therefore,
+ this functions is best used in the `rcpt` stage.

  # Return